HengchunSong/MNIST-Dataset-Loader-in-C/README.md

    ![image](https://github.com/HengchunSong/MNIST-Dataset-Loader-in-C/assets/25832977/3bcfb7f6-085d-43b1-b763-4fd5e218fbeb)

 This is my first repo while studying neural network.
 There has been pioneer who created such dataloader in c, however it doesn't read beyond index 6.
-And the issue reported hasn't been fixed after 6 years. https://github.com/takafumihoriuchi/MNIST_for_C
+And the issue reported hasn't been fixed after 6 years.
+So I decide to make one. https://github.com/takafumihoriuchi/MNIST_for_C